NIGHTFURY0X01/picoCTF/challenges/Log-hunts/README.md

 5. Remove duplicates and concatenate fragments

-.Visual inspection shows sk1lls_ and cedfa5fb} are repeated.
+.
+Visual inspection shows sk1lls_ and cedfa5fb} are repeated.
 We only need each fragment once in timestamp order.

-.Concatenate unique fragments in their chronological order:
+.
+Concatenate unique fragments in their chronological order:

 + Fragments in order (unique):